.NET assembly file format

-.NET defines a binary file format - "assembly" - that is used to fully-describe and contain .NET programs.
+.NET defines a binary file format, assembly, that is used to fully describe and contain .NET programs.
 Assemblies are used for the programs themselves as well as any dependent libraries.
 A .NET program can be executed as one or more assemblies, with no other required artifacts, beyond the appropriate .NET implementation.
-Native dependencies, including operating system APIs, are a separate concern and are not contained within the .NET assembly format, although are sometimes described with this format (for example, WinRT).
+Native dependencies, including operating system APIs, are a separate concern and are not contained within the .NET assembly format, although they are sometimes described with this format (for example, WinRT).

 Each CLI component carries the metadata for declarations, implementations, and references specific to that component.
 Therefore, the component-specific metadata is referred to as component metadata, and the resulting component is said to be self-describing – from ECMA 335 I.9.1, Components and assemblies.

 The format is fully specified and standardized as ECMA 335.
 All .NET compilers and runtimes use this format.
 The presence of a documented and infrequently updated binary format has been a major benefit (arguably a requirement) for interoperability.
 The format was last updated in a substantive way in 2005 (.NET 2.0) to accommodate generics and processor architecture.

 The format is CPU- and OS-agnostic.
 It has been used as part of .NET implementations that target many chips and CPUs.
 While the format itself has Windows heritage, it is implementable on any operating system.
 Its arguably most significant choice for OS interoperability is that most values are stored in little-endian format.
 It doesn’t have a specific affinity to machine pointer size (for example, 32-bit, 64-bit).